asagi4/comfyui-prompt-control/README.md

 ## Advanced CLIP encoding

-If you use `PCTextEncode`. advanced encodings are available automatically.
+If you use `PCTextEncode`, advanced encodings are available automatically.
 Thanks to BlenderNeko for the original code.

 Use the syntax `STYLE(weight_interpretation, normalization)` in a prompt to affect how prompts are interpreted.